lennycode/YMME/README.md

 # YMME
 A database of year, make, model, engine configuration for cars sold in US, along with an Android Viewer.
 The Android app uses Fragments and RecyclerViews to manage hierarchical data.
 Quicky identify vehicles when the VIN isn't available or you don't have a VIN decoding API, or use as a backup if the service is down.
+Don't need the Android app?
+Just download the contents of

+'\API Server'

 This project has a few parts: